Kurn Hattin Homes for Children: Coverage

-Sexual Misconduct
+Abuse allegations

-Former residents at the 127 year old Kurn Hattin Homes for Children (formerly known as Kurn Hattin Home for Boys and The Warner Home for Girls) have alleged that sexual misconduct was perpetrated for decades by both male and female staff at the school and also other children.
+Former residents at the 127 year old Kurn Hattin Home and School for Children (formerly known as Kurn Hattin Home for Boys and The Warner Home for Girls) alleged that sexual misconduct was perpetrated by both staff and peers at the school.

-There are presently over 50 Kurn Hattin survivors represented by at least 5 law firms, including co-counsel.
-In July 2020 Kurn Hattin Homes Executive Director, Stephen Harrison directed the Kurn Hattin Board of Directors to conduct an investigation into the allegations of child sexual, physical, and emotional abuse.
+In July 2020 Kurn Hattin's Executive Director, Stephen Harrison directed the Kurn Hattin Board of Directors to conduct an investigation into the allegations of child sexual, physical, and emotional abuse.
 To that end, Kurn Hattin retained the services of two law firms to conduct the investigation: McNeil Leddy & Sheahan, and CSC Investigations, both of Burlington, Vermont.
-As of June 2021 the report has not been made public.
-Furthermore, attorney and firm partner John Leddy is the uncle of Vermont State Attorney General T.J.
-Donovan.

-Claims of sexual abuse are stated to have occurred between the late 1940's until as recently (according to Vermont DCF documents) as 2019.
-Claimants against Kurn Hattin range in age from 81 years through age 11, and include males and females.
+The independent investigation was concluded in 2022, and attorneys for both the claimants and Kurn Hattin determined to keep the report confidential.

+While physical and sexual abuse was alleged in the media to have occurred between the late 1940's until 2019, many of the claims were determined by Vermont’s Department for Children and Families to be unsubstantiated.
+Claims from former residents were largely settled in 2023.

-A former Kurn Hattin houseparent, Mark W. Davis was indicted in January 2021 for possessing images of child sexual abuse "manufactured" at Kurn Hattin Homes three decades after being convicted of molesting at least 17 boys at Kurn Hattin.
-Detective Lieutenant Todd Faulkner of the N.H.
-Internet Crimes Against Children Task Force and Cheshire County Sheriff's Office states that Kurn Hattin has not been "helpful" in identifying the photographed children in sanitized images..
-Davis is scheduled for trial in Cheshire County New Hampshire Superior Court in October, 2021.
+A former Kurn Hattin houseparent, Mark W. Davis was indicted in January 2021 for possessing images of child sexual abuse allegedly from Kurn Hattin Home and School for Children three decades after being convicted of molesting at least 17 boys at Kurn Hattin.
+While a detective from the N.H.
+Internet Crimes Against Children Task Force and Cheshire County Sheriff's Office stated that Kurn Hattin had not been "helpful" in identifying the photographed children in sanitized images, records and emails from Kurn Hattin show that all requested information was submitted to the detective promptly.